SorjaThinkingInc/sorjathinkingoldwebsite/README.md

 ### So, who are you guys and what lead to making this start up?

-We are five practically brothers who've known each other since birth, and we were wild in all aspects: especially fanatics in solving a problem more efficiently.
+We are five practically brothers who've known each other since birth, and we are wild in all aspects: especially fanatics in solving a problem more efficiently.
 During out internship in the summer of 2019 at a place in the Big Apple, we realized that we could make risk projections more accurate with some "machinery."
 With the money we had, we then decided to focus on this making this a reality to help people with their investments.
 Each of us pooled in capital, and in August, we launched Sorja Thinking.

 ### Why is this website here?